Dai-Hang/Dai-Hang.github.io/_pages/about.md

 News
 ------
 📢We are recruiting!
 Multiple Postdoc, PhD, and MSc positions are open in autonomous driving, machine vision, and embodied AI.
 Applicants with CVPR/ICCV/ECCV/NIPS publications are preferred. **Please email me with your CV and highlight your interest area**.🚀

-<br>📢I serve as an Area Chair and an Industrial/Keynote Chair for BMVC 2024.🚀
+<p>📢I serve as an Area Chair and an Industrial/Keynote Chair for BMVC 2024.🚀</p>

 Research Interests
 ------